CompilerDestroyer/Unity-Editor-Tools/README.md

 <h2 align="center">Tools</h2>
 <h3 align="left">1- Package Initializer</h3>
 <p>Package Initializer will automatically install/remove built-in, git and asset store packages based on the toggles in the settings when editor tools first installed.
  For safety reasons, Asset Store packages will not be removed.</p>

 <h3 align="left">2- Roughness Converter</h3>

 <p>The Roughness Converter allows you to generate a Metallic Smoothness Map by combining a Metallic Map with a Roughness Map.
  Alternatively, you can create a Smoothness Map directly from a Roughness Map.</p>

 <h2 align="center">Utilities</h2>
-<h3 align="left">Attributes</h3>
-<h5 align="left">&nbsp;&nbsp;&nbsp;1- ReadonlyAttribute</h5>
+<p>Add scripting define symbols to RemoveScriptingDefineSymbolsFromBuild.defines list.
+ These symbols will be automatically removed during the build process, but restored afterwards to maintain your development environment settings.</p>

 <div align="left">